Eigenfocus/eigenfocus/README.md

 # Our Vision
-We're building an All-In-One Self-Hosted solution to manage projects, time and teams.
+We're building an All-In-One Self-Hosted solution to manage projects, time, teams and focus.

-We've been working with product development for more than a decade so this product is built on the wisdom, pain and scars that we've gathered over the years.
+We've been working with product development for a while so this product is built on the wisdom, pain and scars that we've gathered over the years.
 Our philosophy is to create a tool that is both simple and versatile: effective for projects of all sizes, from solo projects to multi-member teams.

 Any new ideas are welcome.